A Minute With: Matt LeBlanc on new 'Episodes' and life after 'Friends'

 A: I don't know.
 It'll always be great to work with them.
 It'd be a different kind of guest spot for them to do this because they would have to play themselves, a version of themselves that they're comfortable with.

-Q: After "Friends," you were the lead in its spin-off "Joey," that was cancelled.
+Q: After "Friends," you were the lead in its spin-off "Joey," that was canceled.
 What did you take from that?

 A: We were supposed to fill the shoes of "Friends," same time slot, same network ...
 It's almost insurmountable odds.
 It's really quite a bit of pressure.
 And it could never replace ("Friends"), it was never shown as a new show, it was perceived as this watered-down continuation of "Friends."
 And it wasn't the same so it was never going to stand up.
 In that sense, it never stood a chance.